 The average yearly income in Bolivia is nine hundred American dollars.
 Just sayin.

-Dude, do it.
-Put that shit on your credit card.
-If you were at home, you would not think twice about buying a cute sweater from Target and then getting dinner with your BFF - and that would probably run you the same amount.
-If you're getting too wound up about money while your traveling, just think about what this money would translate to in your life back at home.
+If you’re getting too wound up about money while your traveling, just think about what this money would translate to in your life back at home.
 New pair of Frye boots or sky diving?
 Swim with dolphins or one new tire for your car?
 Not such a difficult choice.

-When in doubt, Cry
+When in doubt, cry

+When things just get to be too much, sometimes you just need to let your emotions speak for you.
 Just as a smile is universal, so is crying.
 There are few people in the world who can look into the crumpled, messy face of a overwhelmed lady and not feel inclined to help.
 Or to let you off with a warning.

 I really believe that everyone, the world over, is good at heart.
 You will be amazed at the things that people will do to help you when they can see that you need it.